cap173/Data-Sci-Proj2/README.md

 # Project 2 ReadMe
 > NetID of Contributors: cap173, ao598, ln358

+## Zip File Location
+The `.zip` file is labeled [PROJ2_SUB.zip](https://github.com/cap173/Data-Sci-Proj2/blob/master/PROJ2_SUB.zip).
+It may be difficult to find it in the repo, therefore the link is attached here.

 - building permits.py: Python codes that retrieves data on Construction permits from the years 2010 and 2018
 - census_data.py: Python code that retrieves and cleans Census Data from the years 2000 and 2010.
 - census_2000.csv: Unclean 2000 Census data